 Shears Yard, 11-15 Wharf Street, The Calls, Leeds, West Yorkshire, LS2 7EH.

 Tucked away within Headrow House, Redondo Beach is the upstairs cocktail bar that leads out onto their two impressive roof terraces.
-The menu is petite, with just a handful of options for you to choose from and a definite preference for gin, but what they lack in choice, they make up for in quality.
-You can drink a heady mix of Hendrick’s, St Germain elderflower liqueur, prosecco, lemon, raspberry and cucumber in the form of their Electric Ladyland or a simple classic with Bulleit Rye bourbon, Armagnac, Peychaud’s bitters and orange with their Old Old Fashioned.
+The menu is petite, with a small blend of classic and unique cocktails to choose from, but what they lack in choice, they make up for in quality.
+Try the Electric Ladyland, a heady mix of Hendrick’s, St Germain elderflower, liqueur, prosecco, lemon, raspberry and cucumber.

 Redondo Beach, Headrow House, Bramley’s Yard, 19 The Headrow, Leeds, West Yorkshire, LS1 6PU.

 Sister to The Alchemist, The Botanist can also be found in Trinity Leeds, but this time on the ground floor.
 The bar itself is gorgeous, with an outdoors indoors vibe that mixes earthy hues with plant pots, garden tools and wooden benches.
-And it’s not just the decor – the menu takes inspiration from the great outdoors, creating unusual combinations with nature’s finest – think Blackberry & Rosemary Fizz, Peach & Lavendar Martinis and Thai Chilli Crushes.
+And it’s not just the decor – the menu takes inspiration from the great outdoors, creating unusual combinations with nature’s finest – think Blackberry & Rosemary Fizz, Birch Negronis and Thai Chilli Crushes.
 If you want to try something new and different, this is the place to go, but be warned, it gets really ruddy busy.

 The Botanist, Trinity Leeds, 67 Boar Lane, Leeds, West Yorkshire, LS1 6HW.

 A basement bar hidden down an alleyway off Duncan Street, Distrikt is actually quite easy to miss, but if you never venture inside, you’ll never get a chance to try their delectable cocktails.
-They’re one of the reasons that it’s become a staple of the Leeds nightlife, along with its reputation for serving creative tapas and hosting world-class DJs.
-Our favourite, is the PS I Love You, with its blend of Santa Teresa Claro, Disaronno, Kalhua, Bailey’s, cream and milk – or why not try the Gingerbread Mescal Margarita 8 for something a little bit different?
+They’re one of the reasons that it’s become a staple of the Leeds nightlife, along with its reputation for serving eclectic small plates and hosting world-class DJs.
+Our favourite concoction, is the PS I Love You, with its blend of Santa Teresa Claro, Disaronno, Kalhua, Bailey’s, cream and milk – or why not try the Gingerbread Mescal Margarita for something a little bit different?